Last Updated: 11/7/20 | November 7th, 2020

 |Tour Company||Average Daily Cost|

 Note: The prices differ according to where in Africa you are traveling, albeit not drastically.
 This is a crucial detail when determining to take an overland tour or go at it alone.
 Southern Africa is intrinsically cheaper and easier to do on your own than the rest of Africa.
 I like to call it “Africa Light.”
 Gas is cheaper, national parks are cheaper, food is cheaper, and the infrastructure is better suited for tourism.
-A tour in South Africa may average $86 USD a day with Acacia, while its East Africa tour will average $121 USD a day.
+A tour in Southern Africa won’t be the same price as a tour in East, West, or North Africa.
+Every region costs different; Africa is far from uniform!

-- Organized tour that requires little to no planning on a challenging continent
+- Organized tours require little to no planning on a challenging continent

 - Great option for meeting people, especially as a solo traveler